xasterKies/r-init/README.md

 # r-init
-Initialize your github repo in your terminal
+A CLI to initialize your github repos directly in your terminal